Chess (2006 film)

-Chess is a 2006 Indian Malayalam-language revenge action thriller film directed by Raj Babu.
+Chess is a 2006 Indian Malayalam-language action thriller film directed by Raj Babu.
 Dileep plays the male protagonist and Bhavana is his heroine.
-The film also stars Ashish Vidyarthi, Jagathy Sreekumar, Harisree Ashokan and Vijayaraghavan and Rajyalakshmi.
+The film also stars Ashish Vidyarthi, Jagathy Sreekumar, Harisree Ashokan, Vijayaraghavan and Rajyalakshmi.

-The movie was dubbed into Hindi as Aag Ka Dariya.
-This is one of the very few movies which has a linearly dubbed version.

 Plot

-Vijayakrishnan is an ordinary boy who longs for his father's love.
+Vijayakrishnan is an ordinary man who longs for his father's love.
 After his father's premeditated death, as the only heir to all his father's property, he is betrayed by his trusted lawyer who confirms his documents as fake.
-The people who are after Vijayakrishnan's father's wealth, murders his mother in front of him by dousing her with gasoline and burning her.
+The people who are after Vijayakrishnan's father's wealth, murder his mother in front of him by dousing her with gasoline and burning her.
 Vijayakrishnan is then beaten unconscious by them.
-To get his revenge on the criminals that killed his parents and discredited him from his wealth, Vijayakrishnan pretends to be blind and deceives them, one by one.
-The incident happened after that shapes the rest of the film.
+To get his revenge on the criminals who killed his parents and cheated him out of his wealth, Vijayakrishnan pretends to be blind and deceives them, one by one.
+The ensuing incidents shape the rest of the film.